asvd/helios-kernel/README.md

 Helios Kernel
 provides the necessary features intended to make dependency management simple and straightforward.
-Syntax of a module and dependency declaration is implimented in the classic include-style:
+Syntax of a module and dependency declaration is implemented in the classic include-style:

 ```js
 // list of dependencies